lokmanugur/FRCRoborioJava/README.md

 ﻿# FRCRoborioJava
-This code written by java programming language Roborio computer with the inclusion of FRC for.
+This code written by java programming language for Roborio computer with the inclusion of FRC.